Ashutxshj/Ashutxshj/README.md

 - **Tools:** Git,VSCode

 ## 📚 Projects
-1. **[RNN prediction model for Indian Stock Market](Ashutxshj/Stock-Prediction-Model (github.com))**: ●	A deep learning model made using the Long Short-Term Memory algorithm to predict the Indian stock prices based on the data from NIFTY 50.
+1. **[RNN prediction model for Indian Stock Market](Ashutxshj/Stock-Prediction-Model (github.com))**: A deep learning model made using the Long Short-Term Memory algorithm to predict the Indian stock prices based on the data from NIFTY 50.
-2. **[Personalized Movie Recommendation System](Ashutxshj/Movie-Recommendation-System (github.com))**:Developed a machine learning-based Movie Recommendation System using collaborative filtering techniques with scikit-learn and pandas with MovieLens.
+2. **[Personalized Movie Recommendation System](Ashutxshj/Movie-Recommendation-System (github.com))**: Developed a machine learning-based Movie Recommendation System using collaborative filtering techniques with scikit-learn and pandas with MovieLens.

 ## 📫 Contact
 - **Email:** ashutoshjha2022@vitbhopal.ac.in